Independent Ethics and Scrutiny Board

 The Board will deliver findings (via the Independent Chair) directly to the PCC.

-The Chair and Scrutiny Volunteers will serve for a minimum of two years (extendable to three years).
-Scrutiny Volunteers are expected to serve at least one year.
+The Chair and Scrutiny Volunteers will serve for a period of two years.

 The Board will be supported by the OPCC Assurance and Statutory Duties Team.
 The OPCC will take notes of all meetings, working with the Independent Chair to ensure commissioned work and actions are undertaken, and provide a public summary where relevant.

 The Board will not meet formally unless the Independent Chair (or suitably agreed substitute) and the nominated Chairs of the OPCC Scrutiny Groups (or nominated representative) are present.

 The Group will meet quarterly (or more frequently for emerging issues) for a full-day.
 The agenda will be generated by the OPCC (in conjunction with the Independent Chair) and sent out at least seven days prior to any meeting.

 The Chair will be the Independent Chair, recruited by the OPCC.
 The Chair will be expected to meet regularly with the PCC and provide appropriate feedback.

 Information used for the purpose of scrutiny will usually be anonymised of personal (or other identifiable) information unless there is a justified, proportionate and legal reason for sharing more detailed information (which will be clearly recorded).
 The Independent Chair and Scrutiny Volunteers will undertake normal police vetting (unless there are reasons not to do so in respect of volunteers), will sign confidentiality agreements and must adhere to relevant legislation.

 The Independent Chair will receive ‘familiarity’ training to assist them in developing their knowledge.
 The OPCC will assist with any training and developmental needs, providing regular new information and updates as relevant.